fportin/modern-being/README.md

 # Modern-Being

-Modern-Being is an consumer electronics e-commerce site.
+Modern-Being is a consumer electronics e-commerce site.

 # Screenshots: